MaverickMandir/.github/profile/README.md

 - Zero cost Education & Merit based admission.
 - Get Educated, start earning money and buy the degree if needed instead of wasting time doing useless assignments & passing stupid exams.
 (Don't act like, you're hearing this for first time, buying degree is an open secret & that is thriving industry.)
 - Learning what will be relevent in 5-10 years from now instead of what was relevent 10-100 years ago.
-- Gamification: Lessons through Video Games, Tournaments,Championship, Real Prizes, Scientic/historic Tours, Events, VideoBooks etc.
+- Gamification: Lessons through Video Games,Debates, Tournaments,Championships with real prizes, Scientic/historic Tours, Events, VideoBooks etc.
-- Learning in a environment designed for learning under the guidance of real guru with peers who are worthy rival & a good friend.
+- Learning in a environment designed for learning under the guidance of real guru with peers who are worthy rival & a good critic cum friend.
 - Guru: A polymath, true master(by action not degree) in at least one specific domain, democratically choosen, loved & respected by the students.
 The guru will be the dictator responsible for all aspect of that gurukul.
 - Gurukul: Physical Establishment of Maverick Mandir where students can collaborate, play & compete with other student, that is designed for learning and where students would love to be.
 - Exclusive community: Social media connecting the students of all the gurukul to collaborate & compete.